How to Evaluate an AI Consulting Partner: 12 Questions (2026)

 7. What observability and monitoring do you build into every system?

 Production AI systems drift.
 Models degrade.
 The data distribution shifts.
-Ask what instrumentation they build in by default.
+Ask what instrumentation they build in by default — trace logs, model metrics, business KPI dashboards, cost monitoring, alerts.
 Ask how long it takes to diagnose a production issue.
 If the answer is vague, the system will be a black box after launch.
+Good firms ship observability as a first-class component, not an afterthought.

 8. How do you handle data security and enterprise compliance?

 Ask specifically about data handling, not generically about security.
 Where does your data go?
 Who has access to it?
 How do they handle PII?
-Do they support on-premises deployment?
+Do they support on-premises or VPC-isolated deployment?
 What compliance frameworks have their systems been validated against?
 A partner who cannot answer these specifically has not worked with enterprise data before.
+In regulated industries, weight this category at 20% or more of total evaluation.

 9. What happens six months after launch?

 This is where a lot of engagements fall apart.
 The system launches, the consulting firm moves on, and the client is left maintaining something they do not fully understand.
-Ask what post-launch support looks like, what happens when something breaks, and what the cost is for ongoing optimization.
+Ask what post-launch support looks like, what happens when something breaks, what the SLAs are for response and resolution, and what the cost is for ongoing optimization.
+A $30K–$75K/year retainer is standard for production systems — verify what it covers.

 10. Why should I not just build this in-house?